Different Ways of Grieving pt 2

-In this part 2 we continue to look at the different ways of grieving and some of the ways of coping with grief.
+In this part 2 about Grief Recovery, we continue to look at the different ways of grieving and some of the ways of coping with grief.
 Grieving is a personal and highly individual experience.
 How you grieve depends on many factors, including your personality and coping skills, your life experience, your faith, and the nature of the loss.

 For some people, it can help to talk about the loss with others.
 Some do this naturally and easily with friends and family, while others talk to a professional therapist.
 Some people may not want to talk about it because they find it hard to find the words to express such deep and personal emotion or talking about it makes them feel the hurt more.
 This is fine, as long as you find other ways to deal with your pain.

 When you are grieving it is more important than ever to take care of yourself.
 The stress of a major loss can quickly deplete your energy and emotional reserves.
-Looking after your physical, emotions and spiritual needs will help you get through the difficult time
+Looking after your physical, emotions and spiritual needs will help you get through the difficult time.

 The grieving process takes time.
 Healing happens gradually; it cannot be forced or hurried and there is no normal timetable from grieving.
 Some people start to feel better in weeks or months.
 For others, the grieving process is measured in years.
 Whatever your grief experience, it is important to be patient with yourself and allow the process to naturally unfold.
 Here are some suggestions to finding support after a loss: